valory-xyz/open-autonomy/docs/api/skills/abstract_round_abci/serializer.md

 Prerequisites:
 - All keys must be of type: str
 - Values must be of type: bool, int, float, str, bytes, dict
+- Strings must be unicode, as google.protobuf.Struct does not support bytes

 The following encoding is required and performed, and sentinel values are added for decoding: